locksleyu/TODOList/TODOList/README.md

 1) Instructions on how to set up and run your application locally

+Ths application is run much like any other iOS based app:
+- Pull down the source from Github
+- Install XCode, configure an Apple ID in Preferences->Accounts
+- Choose either a simulator or physical target in the dropdown in the top center (to the right of the app name)
+  - If physical device, plug in the device via USB cable (to any other configuration as needed such as adding the device to the account)
+- Run via Product->Run (⌘ R)

 2) A brief overview of the app architecture